ECE2305-Group-25/TPaaS/server/API.md

 If the user makes a request to `web.site/api/foo` this parameter will contain the string `/api/foo`.

-*design note: This could probably be eliminated, I would assume the user knows what endpoint they're calling.
-I think bryce defined it originally, maybe he knows more about it.*

 ### `request_type`

 The `request_type` parameter contains the requesting method used.

-*design note: Like the previous field, I'm not sure this is strictly necessary, I'd like some input from bryce on it.*

 ### `success` and `reason`